Action for a Healthier Watershed

 Leadership provided by Planning Committee

-The Planning Committee is collectively empowered to make decisions on behalf of the Working Groups, Partners and Subscribers.
-They are committed to taking the necessary time to build authentic relationships with individuals, organizations, and communities that traditionally haven’t had a voice or a place at the table.
-By committing to this approach, the work of Tree for All will be more inclusive and representative of the rich cultural diversity of the watershed.
-Members have agreed to serve July 2025-June 2027 and provide backbone leadership and guidance to the collaboration.
+The Planning Committee is collectively empowered to make decisions on behalf of the Working Groups, Partners, and Subscribers.
+They are committed to taking the necessary time to build authentic relationships with individuals, organizations, and communities that traditionally haven’t had a voice in the decision-making process.
+By committing to this approach, the work of Tree for All will be more inclusive and representative of the rich cultural diversity of the Tualatin River Watershed.
+Planning Committee members have agreed to serve from July 2025 to June 2027 and provide backbone leadership and guidance to the collaboration.

 Bruce Barbarasch, Tualatin Hills Parks and Recreation District